GabbyWorld/all-time-high/README.md

 ## 🎉 Contributing

-We welcome contributions!
-Feel free to submit issues or pull requests to help improve the project.
+We welcome contributions from the Web3 community!
+Feel free to submit issues or pull requests to help enhance the project.

 ## 📄 License